 “You have that authentic organ groove.
 You rarely hear that anymore.” --George Benson (Ten-time Grammy-winning guitarist/vocalist)

 Louis Pain is like this secret!
 I really enjoy listening to him.
-He’s seriously funky; he grooves big-time.” --Joey deFrancesco (Downbeat's #1 Jazz Organist for the past eight years)
+He’s seriously funky; he grooves big-time.” --Joey deFrancesco (Downbeat's #1 Jazz Organist for over a decade)

 “Where have YOU been?” --Phil Upchurch (legendary bassist & guitarist)

 “Louis has been such a quiet and integral player in the Portland area.
 With each note Louis plays, he’s always making the bands he’s with…better bands.
 Whether backing the late great Paul deLay, Linda Hornbuckle or Sweet Baby James, Louis’ talent and vibe brings the music that much closer to the audience.
 I dig the man and respect all of his being.
 Louis Pain is Portland music.” --Steve Pringle, KINK FM

 “Louis Pain is Portland's best-kept secret.
 He has a lot of soul--he plays from his heart, not his head.
 He always plays exactly what the song needs, and that’s an art form.
 He’s playing what he feels, not what he thinks will impress.” --Curtis Salgado, vocalist & bandleader (Santana, Room Full of Blues)

 Louis Pain is a great guy and a soulful musician.
 He is one of the few real Hammond B-3 players around today.
-He has a melodic and smooth yet powerful sound. --Bruce Conte (Tower of Power)
+He has a melodic and smooth yet powerful sound. --Bruce Conte (Tower of Power guitarist)

-Louis Pain, for any who don't already know it, is a great organist. --Mike Finnigan (legendary organist/vocalist with Jimi Hendrix, Joe Cocker, Etta James, Crosby Stills & Nash, Rod Stewart, Bonnie Raitt, etc.)
+Louis Pain, for any who don't already know it, is a great organist. --Mike Finnigan (legendary organist/vocalist)